arun-gupta/llm-lab/docs/features.md

-# Multi-Protocol Lab Features
+# Postman Protocol Playground Features

-A comprehensive guide to all features available in Multi-Protocol Lab.
+A comprehensive guide to all features available in Postman Protocol Playground.

 ## 🕸️ GraphRAG (Graph-based Retrieval-Augmented Generation)